Why Should I Use a Dashboard in Project Management Software?

 What’s the use of dashboards if you can’t share them with the people who need to see them?
 This means that you need to be able to share dashboards with executives and external stakeholders who may not use your project management software.
 Look for a solution that enables you to send a link to stakeholders so they can still access your dashboards and see real-time updates without you having to give them full rights to your system.

 Your project dashboards should also be capable of being displayed on multiple devices, including mobile, in case executives are trying to check them on the go.
-It’s important that you can access your own dashboard no matter where you are, including at home, while traveling, or in the middle of a client meeting.
+It’s essential that you can access your dashboard no matter where you are, including at home, while traveling, or in the middle of a client meeting.

 As discussed, it’s important that you can select the KPIs that are relevant to your project.
 You should also be able to customize how these KPIs show up on the dashboard.
 This can include where on the dashboard you want each metric displayed, and whether you want data shown as a bar graph, pie chart, or text.